Symmetric relative equilibria with one dominant and four infinitesimal point vortices: Introduction

 Results for five-point problems are equally interesting.
-In \cite{hampton2009finiteness}, Hampton shows finiteness of the number of kite configurations in the five-body and and five-vortex problems, and in \cite{roberts1999continuum} a continuum of central configurations that continue across potential functions to the five-vortex problem.
+In \cite{hampton2009finiteness}, Hampton shows finiteness of the number of kite configurations in the five-body and and five-vortex problems, and in \cite{roberts1999continuum}, Roberts finds a continuum of central configurations in the five-body problem that continue across potential functions to the five-vortex problem.
 In \cite{lee2009central} Lee and Santoprete calculate all possible planar central configurations for five equal masses.
 For the five-vortex problem, Oliveira and Vidal \cite{oliveira2019stability} calculate the linear stability of the rhombus with the central vortex relative equilibrium, where the rhombus is made of two pairs of equal vortices at opposite corners.
-In contrast, Marchesin and Vidal examine the restricted five-body problem with two equal pairs of vortices in a rhombus and one infinitesimal vortex \cite{marchesin2019global}.
+In contrast, Marchesin and Vidal examine the restricted five-vortex problem with two equal pairs of vortices in a rhombus and one infinitesimal vortex \cite{marchesin2019global}.
 This case is different than the one presented in this paper in that no limit is needed in defining the relative equilibria in the restricted problem.

-Because, in the limiting case considered in this paper, the infinitesimal vortices lie on the unit circle with the dominant vortex at the origin, the $(1+N)$-vortex problem is subset of vortex ring problems where vortices are arranged in a regular $N$-sided polygon with or without a vortex in the center.
+Because, in the limiting case considered in this paper, the infinitesimal vortices lie on the unit circle with the dominant vortex at the origin, the $(1+N)$-vortex problem is a subset of vortex ring problems where vortices are arranged in a regular $N$-sided polygon with or without a vortex in the center.
 Cabral and Schmidt \cite{cabral2000stability} define and look at the $(N+1)$-vortex ring with $N$ equal vortices with circulation $\Gamma=1$ in a polygon and one central vortex with circulation $\kappa$.
 They find that the $(4+1)$-gon is stable when the central vortex has circulation $\kappa \in (-\frac12,\frac94)$.
-On the other hand, Barry et al \cite{barry2012relative} consider the $(1+N)$-gon with $N$ infinitesimal equal vortices and the same circulation, which is linearly unstable regardless of the sign of the small vortices when $N\geq 4$.
-In Theorems \ref{thm:square} and \ref{square stability}, we prove the $(1+4)$-gon must have two equal pairs of vortices on opposite corners, and is always unstable.
+Ohsawa gives a sufficient condition on nonlinear stability of relative equilibria of the $N$-vortex problem and considers examples of the $(N+1)$-gon for $N=3$ and $N=4$ \cite{ohsawa2024nonlinear}.
+There is also a paper by Newton and Chamoun \cite{newton2009vortex} on vortex lattice theory where examples include the $(4+1)$-vortex ring with four equal vortices on the corners of the square.
+On the other hand, Barry et al \cite{barry2012relative} consider the $(1+N)$-gon with $N$ infinitesimal vortices with the same circulation, which is linearly unstable regardless of the sign of the small vortices when $N\geq 4$.
+In Theorems \ref{thm:square} and \ref{square stability}, we prove the $(1+4)$-gon must have two equal pairs of vortices on opposite corners, and is always linearly unstable.